lilykonings/jekyll-password-protect/README.md

 Password protect Jekyll posts.

 ## Disclaimer
-In addition to the disclaimers put forth by [crypto-js](https://github.com/brix/crypto-js) and [staticrypt](https://github.com/robinmoisson/staticrypt),
+In addition to the disclaimers put forth by [crypto-js](https://github.com/brix/crypto-js) and [staticrypt](https://github.com/robinmoisson/staticrypt), keep the following in mind:

 - Liquid templating isn't currently supported in protected posts
 - Use only Markdown syntax supported by [marked](https://marked.js.org)
+- The password needs to be entered for each protected post.
+But you can easily store a successful password in cache and bypass login

 ## Installation
 To begin a new site, build on top of this repository by forking or cloning.